 Eagle Peak is a Chugach titan, soaring 6,909 feet over the South Fork and Eagle River valleys.
-Though it is most recognized as the peak towering over the far end of Eagle Lake, once you learn to pick it out you’ll find that its lofty summit is visible throughout much of Chugach State Park.
+Though it is most recognized as the peak towering over the far end of Eagle Lake, its lofty summit is visible throughout much of Chugach State Park.
 Along with Bold Peak, it is one of the tallest peaks in the Chugach that can be climbed in a day, albeit a very long one.
-The round trip from the South Fork Eagle River trailhead is approximately 24 miles and requires nearly a vertical mile of scrambling.
+The round trip from the South Fork Eagle River trailhead is a minimum of 21 miles and requires nearly a vertical mile of scrambling.

 Eagle Peak’s summit offers a thrilling panorama of hundreds–if not thousands–of mountains.
-Far below, you will look down on the tops of Eagle River to the east, Eagle Lake to the west, and Organ and Flute glaciers to the south.
-To the north, the mountains drop away in a series of ridges and far away you’ll see the whole southern extent of the Talkeetnas and, beyond that, the long arc of the Alaska Range.
-To the east, you’ll see far past the end of Chugach State Park and into the massive glaciated peaks and icefields of Chugach National Forest.
+Its summit looks down on the tops of Eagle River to the east, Eagle Lake to the west, and Organ and Flute glaciers to the south.
+To the north, the mountains drop away in a series of ridges and far away one can see the whole southern extent of the Talkeetnas and, beyond that, the long arc of the Alaska Range.
+To the east, summit views extend far past the end of Chugach State Park and into the massive glaciated peaks and icefields of Chugach National Forest.
 Keith Weinhold writes over at Alaska Hike Search that “summiting this Chugach Range peak can be a transcendent experience.“

 Eagle is a tall peak surrounded by glaciers.
 It receives a great deal of snowfall and some of its snowfields, particularly on the north face, persist year-round.
-During the winter and spring, the north face offers a serious technical ice and snow climb well beyond the scope of this post.
-The nontechnical season on Eagle’s Class 3 southern routes ranges somewhere between late June or early July and September, depending on conditions.
-Mid-July might be an ideal time to climb Eagle, since you’ll be able to approach the peak and even climb the scree field below the south face on hard-packed summer snowfields.
-By later in the summer, these snowfields melt out and you’ll have to do more scrambling over loose rock.
-There are several snowfields toward the top of the south face, at approximately 6,000 feet, that last into July and are easier to climb or cross with an ice axe.
-However, you can probably avoid them depending on your route.
+During the winter and spring, the north face offers a serious technical ice and snow climb beyond the scope of this post.
+The nontechnical season on Eagle’s Class 3 southern routes ranges somewhere between late June or early July and early October, though this window is variable due to snow conditions.
+Mid-July might be an ideal time to climb Eagle, since it’s possible to approach the peak and even climb the scree field below the south face on hard-packed summer snowfields.
+By later in the summer, these snowfields melt out and the snow ascent is replaced by scrambling over loose rock.
+Several snowfields toward the top of the south face, at approximately 6,000 feet, can persist into July and are easier to climb or cross with an ice axe.
+However, it’s usually possible to avoid them depending on route.

-The approach to Eagle Peak stands by itself as an exceptional day hike, even if you decide not to climb the peak.
+The approach to Eagle Peak stands by itself as an exceptional day hike.
 Start at the South Fork Eagle River trailhead and hike the wide, well-maintained trail 4.8 miles to the end of Eagle Lake.
-Continue poking your way over the boulder field, following the cairns if possible, until you reach the ruins of the small cabin between Eagle and Symphony Lakes.
-From here, one trail continues along the crest of the moraine between Eagle and Symphony Lakes, while another, which you’ll want to take, drops down the moraine gradually and then follows the south side of Eagle Lake.
+Continue winding over the boulder field, following the cairns if possible, until reaching the ruins of the small structure between Eagle and Symphony Lakes.
+From here, one trail continues along the crest of the moraine between Eagle and Symphony Lakes, while the one leading toward Eagle drops down the moraine gradually and then follows the south side of Eagle Lake.
 This trail is technically “unofficial” and not marked on most maps, but it’s blazed and well-established.
-This small trail will drop you onto the long floodplain at the head of Eagle Lake.
+After traversing the southern side of Eagle Lake, the trail drops to the floodplain at the head of the lake and disappears.

 This floodplain is one of the most scenic and enjoyable places to wander through in the Chugach backcountry.
 Pick your way up it however you’d like, crossing and recrossing the stream as necessary.
 You might be able to jump across it, but if not, be prepared to soak your boots (or bring an extra set of sneakers, which you can pick up when you return).
 The side closest to Eagle Lake tends to be a little brushier, while the side toward the waterfall at the end has many wide spots of gravel that are as easy to walk up as a road.
 As you make your way up this floodplain, the sheer walls of Herman Buhl Point and Eagle Peak will begin loom over you.
 Still sure you’re up for this?

-A towering waterfall caps the head of the floodplain valley.
-Hike up the scree field to the left/north of the waterfall, and continue making your way up the hanging valley to the west of Eagle.
+A towering waterfall caps the head of the floodplain.
+Hike up the scree field to the left/north of the waterfall, and continue cross-country up the hanging valley to the west of Eagle Peak.
 There are many small trails here, and the rocky tundra is open and generally easy to move through.

 At the head of this valley is another set of cascades, which lead to a newly-formed tarn at the toe of Flute Glacier.
-To climb Eagle, you’ll want to cut left/west at this point, scramble up the scree or between the small wet cliffs, and make your way into the cirque directly below Eagle’s southern face.
-There is a very prominent gully running directly below the face and the rocky moraines.
-In early to mid summer, this gully will be filled with snow and provide a much nicer route than the unstable rocks on the moraine.
+To climb Eagle Peak, cut left/west at this point, scramble up the scree or between the small wet cliffs, and make your way into the cirque directly below Eagle Peak’s southern face.
+A prominent gully runs directly below Eagle Peak’s south face.
+In early to mid summer, this gully will be filled with snow and provide a nicer route than the unstable rocks on the moraine.

 South Face Route

-To take the south face route, climb the long, steep scree field at the base of the south face.
+To take the south face route, ascend the long, steep scree field at the base of the south face.
 This scree field is deceptively tall–in fact, it will take you about a third of the way from the cirque to the summit.
-If there’s still snow on the scree field it will be easier to climb up on it, but it is steep enough to qualify as lightly technical and you’ll probably be safer on it with an ice axe.
+If there’s still snow on the scree field it will be easier to climb up on it, but it is steep enough that you’d probably be safer on it with an ice axe.
 Near the top of the scree field, a small cliff band with a trickling waterfall guards access to the rest of the face.
-This is the crux of the route, and is the only part that could maybe qualify as Class 3+.
+This is the crux of the route, and for about ten vertical feet does technically qualify as Class 4.
 Take your time here to find the best route, which is a bit to the left of the waterfall.
-If you do this properly, it should not ever feel like rock climbing, though it is slightly precarious the first time.

-Once you’re past the trickly waterfall, make your way directly up the face.
+Past the tricky waterall, head directly up the face.
 You’ll have to navigate up or around many small cliff bands, ledges, and gullies.
 There is a great deal of loose rock haphazardly strewn on this face, including some fairly decent-sized rocks just sitting on ledges as if they were placed there yesterday.
-If you’re hiking with a partner–which you should be!–be very careful not to kick anything down on one another.
+If you’re hiking with a partner–which you should be!–be especially careful not to kick anything down on one another.
 Some trip reports try to describe certain routes and places on the face, but I can never match the descriptions to the place itself.
 It’s probably best to just trust your judgement here and not try to follow an overly-specific “route” up this part of the face.
-Just take your time, be careful, and you’ll make it up.
+Just take your time and be careful, and you’ll make it up.

-At the top of the south face is a wall of crags, towering over a semi-permanent snowfield.
+A wall of crags loom over the top of the south face, towering over a semi-permanent snowfield.
 Once you hit this face, traverse directly left/north and into the prominent, steep, very loose scree gully.
 The scree in this gully ranges from basketball to penny-sized, and lies in a thin layer over smoother rock in some places.
 Those who aren’t comfortable with Chugach scree will find this part of the ascent especially unnerving.
 On the way down, you could take your chances sliding down some of the scree, but be mindful that you are very high up on a remote peak and a twisted ankle up here would be extremely inconvenient.

 The scree gully leads directly to a shallow col on the summit ridge, at which point you will earn a stunning view 5,000 feet almost directly down onto the surface of Eagle Lake.
-From this shallow col, simply run 90 degrees right/east and climb the pleasant (if very lofty) Class 2 ridge to the summit.
+From this shallow col, simply run 90 degrees right/east and walk the pleasant, lofty Class 2+ ridge to the summit.
 There is a summit register in the small cairn.
 Enjoy the views!